-Now that we live in the UK, we fly somewhere in Europe nearly every weekend.
+We’ve field tested many backpacks and know what makes a good one.
 All that getting on and off airplanes, vying for overhead bin space, and adjusting to ever-changing airline luggage restrictions have forced us to thoroughly evaluate the way we travel.

-- I have yet to meet a carry-on backpack that can’t be squished into a luggage sizer for any airline.
+- I have yet to meet a carry-on size backpack that can’t be squished into a luggage sizer for any airline.

 - No one has ever asked me to check my carry-on backpack at the gate because the flight was full.

 - The bag can always be placed under the seat if you happen to get on the plane last and there’s no more room in the overhead.

 - It’s no problem carrying my backpack over cobblestone streets.

 If those are not enough reasons to switch to a carry-on backpack, I have a million more for you….

 In any case, if you’ve made it to this post you’ve likely already decided to use a carry-on backpack and now you’re just looking for the right one.
 You’re in the right hands.